steemit/whitepaper/whitepaper.md

 ## Capital Contributions

 In general, there are two items a community can offer to attract capital: debt and ownership.
-Those who buy ownership profit when the community grows and lose if the community shrinks.
-Those who buy debt are guaranteed a certain amount of interest but do not get to participate in any profits realized by the growth of the community.
 Both types of capital contributions are valuable to the growth of the community and the value of its currency.
 Additionally, there are two ways ownership can be held: liquid and vesting.
 Vesting ownership makes a long-term commitment and cannot be sold for a minimum period of time.
 Liquid ownership requires no long-term commitment and can be sold at anytime.

 The Steem network calls these different asset classes Steem (STEEM), Steem Power (SP), and Steem Dollars (SBD).